waseemhnyc/my-nix-flakes/README.md

 # Flakes

-My most common nix flakes
+My common nix flakes.

+## How to use

-Assuming you have installed:
+Assuming you have the following installed:
 - nix
 - direnv